Osama-Yusuf/GitMinion/README.md

 - **Pipeline Configuration**: Generate and open CI/CD pipeline editor pages with pre-filled settings for convenience.
 - **Environment Variables**: Configure and include custom environment variables when triggering pipelines.

-## Getting Started

-Follow these instructions to get a copy of GitMinion running on your local machine for development and testing purposes.

 ## 🔧 How to Install

 ### 🐳 Docker